 Have pity on me

-36. Danny LoRusso 1953-2015: Danny, when you died we sat in the garden under the apple trees and talked about you.
-When you've known someone for more than forty years there's a lot to say.
+36. Danny LoRusso 1953-2015: Danny, when you died we sat in the garden under the apple trees and talked about you and the days when we were young men together.
 I told Carolyn stories about our ancient misdemeanours and she patiently pretended that she hadn't heard them all before.
-I talked about how much I'd been looking forward to seeing you again and now that would never happen but how happy and proud I was that you had made such a success of your amazing dinosaurs.
+I talked about how much I'd been looking forward to seeing you again and now that would never happen but how happy and proud I was that you had made such a success of your amazing models.

 I said that I wanted to make some pictures for you and Carolyn worried that they would turn out gloomy.
 Well, I made them and I don't think they're too gloomy.
 They're quiet, they're autumnal but they're not sad since I've got no sad memories of our friendship.
-Only happy ones.
-In memory I see us and hear our voices and we're always laughing and always young.
+In memory I see us and I hear our voices and we're still laughing and still young men.

 Your pictures are on Page 1, Dan.
 Top rows...here's a few.
 See you soon.

-35. In the punk days, before money and heroin ruined everything, kids tried to make the kind of music we wanted to hear because fucking James Taylor and the fucking Eagles and the fucking Bee Gees and all that giant record company corporate MOR bullshit sure as hell wasn't getting the fucking job done.
+35. In the punk days, before money and heroin ruined everything, kids tried to make the kind of music we wanted to hear because fucking Rod Stewart and fucking Elton John and the fucking Bee Gees and all that giant fucking record company corporate MOR bullshit sure as fuck wasn't getting the fucking job done so someone had get up and do the work and that someone was us.
 And that's normal.
 We thought it was exceptional because it was happening to us but it's not.

 And painters paint the pictures they want to look at.
-It would be great if someone would take me off the hook and paint the kind of pictures I want to see for me.
+It would be great if someone would take me off the hook and paint the kind of pictures I want to see.

 Then it would be all about aesthetic contemplation and the livin' would be easy and I could just put my big feet up and take it easy looking at someone else's stuff.
 But since no one can make the pictures I see in my head I have to try to make them myself.

 Slow paintings.
 Not slow to make- slow to look at.
-And that can take a lot of looking.
+Paintings that can take a lot of being seen.
 Paintings that are very simple and very rich at the same time.
 Paintings that are direct.
 Those are the kind of paintings I admire and want to make.